influxdata/terraform-google-influx/examples/machine-images/tick-oss-all-in-one/README.md

 1. Configure your GCP credentials:
    1. Set `GOOGLE_CREDENTIALS` environment variable to local path of your Google Cloud Platform account credentials in JSON format.
    1. Set `GOOGLE_CLOUD_PROJECT` environment variable to your GCP Project ID.
-1. Update the `variables` section of the `influxdb-oss.json` Packer template to specify the GCP region and zone, and InfluxDB version you wish to use.
+1. Update the `variables` section of the `tick-oss.json` Packer template to specify the GCP region and zone, and InfluxDB version you wish to use.
-1. To build an Ubuntu image for InfluxDB Enterprise: `packer build influxdb-oss.json`.
+1. To build an Ubuntu image for InfluxDB Enterprise: `packer build tick-oss.json`.

 When the build finishes, it will output the ID of the new image.
-To see how to deploy the image, check out the [influxdb-oss](https://github.com/gruntwork-io/terraform-google-influx/tree/master/examples/influxdb-oss) example.
+To see how to deploy the image, check out the [TICK OSS Example](https://github.com/gruntwork-io/terraform-google-influx/tree/master/examples/tick-oss-colocated).

 ## Creating your own Packer template for production usage